 Connect the output port (right) of the Decision operator to the input port (left) of the

-Before we configure the rest of your Data Workflow, let's add a place to store its result.
-You'll use another Hidden component for that.
-This Hidden component will store each group of data as it's retrieved by your Filter operator.
-Your loop overwrites this each time it runs.
-So, this will only ever hold the group of data you're currently processing.
+Before configuring the rest of the Data Workflow, add a Hidden component to store each group of data retrieved by the Filter operator.
+The loop overwrites it each time, so it only contains the data for the group currently being processed.

 Update the First Data Workflow Component

-Now that you have a Hidden component to hold your output, let's add that to your Data Workflow.
-This tells your Filter operator where to store the data it retrieves.
+Now that you have a Hidden component to store your output, let's add that to your Data Workflow.
+Doing so tells your Filter operator where to store the data it retrieves.
 You'll later reference this data in a separate Data Workflow.
-That second Data Workflow processes your actual operation.
-In this use case, that's where you'd actually create your submissions.
-This first Data Workflow only manages your loop.
+While the first Data Workflow manages your loop, the second one creates your submissions.

 Configure the Second Output Operator